tiimgreen/github-cheat-sheet/README.md

 ![git log --all --graph --decorate --oneline --abbrev-commit](http://i.imgur.com/RUPycwI.png)

+NOTE: This can be added into an Alias (shorter command) using the instructions [here](https://github.com/tiimgreen/github-cheat-sheet#aliases)

 ## Git Query

 A git query allows you to search all your previous commit messages and finds the most recent one matching the query.